prapin/LuaBrainFuck/README.md

 The argument is a string containing the program.
 Example of usage:

-	lua -l bracket -e "print(bracket.export[[ +-[] ]])" > out.lua
+	lua -l bracket -e "print(bracket.export[[ +-<> ]])" > out.lua

 Copyright
 ---------

-LuaBrainFuck source files are copyrighted by Patrick Rapin and placed under MIT license.
+_LuaBrainFuck_ source files are copyrighted by Patrick Rapin and placed under MIT license.

-The "99-bottles" source code and derived forms are copyrighted by Raphael Bois and placed under GPL v2.
+The _99 bottles of beer_ source code and derived forms are copyrighted by Raphael Bois and placed under GPL v2.